 These provisions provide protection on acreage that cannot be planted.
-Your prevented planting coverage will be 60 percent of your production guarantee for timely planted acreage.
+Your prevented planting coverage is 60 percent of your production guarantee for timely planted acreage.
 If you have additional coverage and pay an additional premium, you may increase your prevented planting coverage to a level specified in the actuarial documents.
-In lieu of Section 17(f)(5)(ii) of the Common Crop Insurance Basic Provisions, haying or grazing a cover crop will not impact eligibility for a prevented planting payment provided such action did not contribute to the acreage being prevented from planting.
+Haying or grazing a cover crop does not impact eligibility for a prevented planting payment provided such action did not contribute to the acreage being prevented from planting.